jipsi/chim/README.md

 #### 4. RUNNING TIME: All R files run sequentially will take approximately 2 hours to run on a windows computer with 64GB RAM on a 8 core 3.00GHz machine (eg. processor Intel(R) Core(TM) i7-9700 CPU)

-#### 5. Additional files required for running code available on XXXX
+#### 5. Additional files required for running code available on 10.5281/zenodo.10018477

 ## Code to review/analyse the data and/or to replicate the figures in the manuscript

 #### 1. Code will attempt to create folder structure as shown in the repository.
 Please maintain folder structure as per the repository for the plots/Rds files to save in the correct folders (there is no need to create these folders manually).
-Download all Rds files from https://zenodo.org/record/7638456 to your working folder as further mentioned in the following steps.
+Download all Rds files from 10.5281/zenodo.10018477 to your working folder as further mentioned in the following steps.

 #### 2. To see how the data is normalised, integrated and clustered please look at prepare_rds.Rmd.
 However the raw data will be made available upon publication but please use <b>'Option 2'</b> below and the rds file link below to load the integrated data for inspection, analysis or re-creating figures.